sachinruk/deepschool.io/README.md

 2. Minimise required mathematics.
 3. Make it practical (runs on laptops).
 4. Open Source Deep Learning Learning.
+5. Grow a collaborating practical community around DL.
+6. Memes: No seriously.
+Make DL fun and interactive, this means more Trump tweets.

 ## Support Us
 There's a few ways you can support this initiative: